-A selfless player willing to fill any role he’s been asked to, Matthias Ginter is now becoming a defensive leader for both Bundesliga pacesetters Borussia Mönchengladbach and Germany.
+A selfless player willing to fill any role he’s been asked to, Matthias Ginter has become a defensive leader for Borussia Mönchengladbach and Germany.

-Shortly before his team played Belarus in November, Germany head coach Joachim Löw was asked for his view on Ginter.
-The 25-year-old Gladbach player had by then clocked up 28 appearances for his country – in a variety of positions - since his March 2014 debut.
+Shortly before his team played Belarus last November, Germany head coach Joachim Löw was asked for his view on Ginter.
+The 26-year-old Gladbach player had by then clocked up 28 appearances for his country – in a variety of positions - since his March 2014 debut.

 He has played at centre-back in a four-man defence, in a tournament-winning three-man backline at the 2017 FIFA Confederations Cup, and even at right-back in UEFA Euro 2016 qualifying and the 2018 UEFA Nations League.

 “I have the feeling that he’s undervalued by the public,” Löw said.
-“When’s he’s played with us, he’s always done his job well.”
+“When he’s played with us, he’s always done his job well.”

-Watch: Ginter exclusive on Gladbach's outstanding season so far
+Watch: Ginter exclusively explains Gladbach's outstanding 2019/20 first season half

 Ginter beautifully flicked the ball home from a low Serge Gnabry centre to give his side the lead four minutes before half-time, though several teammates apparently took some convincing that he was capable of netting in such spectacular style.